UofT-Government-Project/Covid19_PHU/README.md

 ### Reasons for using Logistic Regression:

--It is a classification algorithm analyzes continues and categorial variables.
+- It is a classification algorithm analyzes continues and categorial variables.
--It generates relatively high accuracy score while it is a straightforward model , easy to implement and interpret.
+- It generates relatively high accuracy score while it is a straightforward model , easy to implement and interpret.
--LR makes no asuumptions about classes in features and it is fast at classifying unknown records.
+- LR makes no asuumptions about classes in features and it is fast at classifying unknown records.
--It predicts probability of high covid cases in public health units (PHU) in Ontario.
+- It predicts probability of high covid cases in public health units (PHU) in Ontario.

 ### Limitations: